-149448 (85000-233602) and 28631 (19963-40011) in China, India and South Africa, respectively between 2020-2024, totalling 201595 (123523-301553) additional TB deaths in these three countries alone.
+In our worst case scenario, where COVID-19 interventions to reduce social contacts are minimal, but TB health services are badly affected, results suggest an increase in TB deaths of 23,516 (range 18,560-27,940), 149,448 (85,000-233,602) and 28,631 (19,963-40,011) in China, India and South Africa, respectively between 2020-2024, totalling 201,595 (123,523-301,553) additional TB deaths in these three countries alone.
 This would be an increase of 8-14% in cumulative TB deaths for that period.
 However, if these countries are able to minimise the impact on TB health service delivery, major reductions in social contacts could keep the number of additional TB deaths comparatively low.

 These impacts on TB burden are likely to be felt globally, particularly for TB mortality in the short term.
 However, our results suggest that the setting-specific nature of the TB epidemic and differences in changing social contacts and service delivery could create highly heterogeneous changes to long-term TB incidence.
-For example, higher proportions of TB resulting from reactivation in China [13] suggest that reductions in social contacts may have less influence on incidence than elsewhere.
+For example, higher proportions of TB resulting from reactivation in China[14] suggest that reductions in social contacts may have less influence on incidence than elsewhere.
 Further important factors for consideration include that health service declines are likely to have a greater impact on patients with drug-resistant TB (which we do not consider here).
 Indeed, a more detailed analysis of health service availability than our simplified consideration of case detection and treatment success, while not yet possible due to the lack of data, is necessary to understand and mitigate for these changes.
 Our model is also limited in its consideration of each country as a whole, when disruptions are likely to be geographically heterogeneous and specific to local measures.
-Meanwhile, external factors such as increases in poverty and reductions in access to antiretroviral therapy in settings with a high HIV prevalence could also increase rates of progression to TB disease.
-In addition, we estimate the impact of a 6-month disruption, but given subsequent pandemic waves are anticipated [14], and are likely to require further mitigation measures, estimates presented here could be considered conservative.
-Finally, the as-yet-unknown potential for an increase in risk of severe COVID-19 in patients with active or previous TB, as well as an increase in risk of exposure to SARS-CoV-2, could have major implications for TB burden [15, 16].
+Meanwhile external factors such as increases in poverty and reductions in access to antiretroviral therapy in settings with a high HIV prevalence could also increase rates of progression to TB disease.
+In addition, we estimate the impact of a six month disruption, but given subsequent pandemic waves are anticipated, [15] and are likely to require further mitigation measures, estimates presented here could be considered conservative.
+Finally, the as-yet-unknown potential for an increase in risk of severe COVID-19 in patients with active or previous TB, as well as an increase in risk of exposure to SARS-CoV-2, could have major implications for TB burden.
+[16,17]

 It is, however, imperative that continued access to TB diagnosis and care is ensured, together with the collection and regular reporting of TB indicators, to allow the impact on TB to be both measured and mitigated.
-Research, guidance and funding are urgently required to identify, prioritise and deliver those interventions that could best alleviate the impact of COVID-19-related disruptions.
+Research, guidance and funding are urgently required to identify, prioritize and deliver those intervention that could best alleviate the impact of COVID-19-related disruptions.
 These will differ by timescale.
-Interventions that are necessarily prioritised during disruptions, such as digital adherence technologies to support patient treatment remotely, will be different to those to prioritised afterwards, such as active case-finding activities focused on the household, where social contacts and transmission may have been concentrated.
-It is vital that decision-makers and funders recognise the importance of this issue and act to ensure that innovative approaches to people-centred TB care are rapidly scaled up, so that the fight to end one pandemic does not worsen another.
+Interventions necessary to prioritize during disruptions, such as digital adherence technologies to support patient treatment remotely, will be different to those to prioritize afterwards, such as active case finding activities focused on the household, where social contacts and transmission may have been concentrated.
+It is vital that decision-makers and funders recognise the importance of this issue and act to ensure that innovative approaches to people-centered TB care are rapidly scaled up, so that the fight to end one pandemic does not worsen another.